simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 The ``model-check/termination`` configuration item can be used to report if a non-termination execution path has been found.
-This is a path with a cycle which means that the program might never terminate.
+This is a path with a cycle, which means that the program might never terminate.

 This only works in safety mode, not in liveness mode.